GWR railcars: Brakes

 The brake system on railcars No. 2, 3 and 4 was unconventional.
 Instead of the usual vacuum-actuated tread brakes used on most British rolling stock of the period, an automotive-style system was adopted, utilising vacuum-hydraulically actuated drum brakes.
 A vacuum brake cylinder and hydraulic master cylinder set was mounted on each bogie.
 From the master cylinder, hydraulic fluid passed through hoses to the operating cylinders.
 The operating cylinders actuated cam mechanisms within the brake drums to apply the internally expanding brake shoes to the inside circumference of the drums.
-The 20 inch internal diameter cast steel brake drums were bolted to the inside face of one wheel per axle.
+The 20-inch internal diameter cast steel brake drums were bolted to the inside face of one wheel per axle.

 The vacuum necessary for brake operation was created by three rotary exhausters, two being driven directly from the engines (one by each engine).
 The third exhauster was chain-driven by the final drive shaft.
-This arrangement allowed vacuum to be maintained during coasting, when the engines would be shut down.
+This arrangement allowed vacuum to be maintained during coasting, when the engines would be idling.
 The system operated at a vacuum of 22 to 24 inches of mercury, stored in four reservoirs on the chassis.
 Another unusual aspect to this system was that vacuum was increased in the vacuum brake cylinder to apply the brakes, this being contrary to normal British railway practice, in which the vacuum is reduced to apply the brakes.